-5. Configure the following required parameters for this SSID:
+3. Configure the following required parameters for this SSID:

 SSID Specify a name for the wireless network.
 SSID Broadcast With the option enabled, EAP will broadcast the SSID to the nearby hosts, so that those hosts can find the wireless network identified by this SSID.
 If this option is disabled, users must enter the SSID manually to connect to the EAP.
 Security Mode Select the security mode of the wireless network.
-There are four options: None: Clients can access the wireless network without authentication.
-WEP / WPA-Enterprise / WAP-Personal: Clients need to pass the authentication before accessing the wireless network.
-For 6GHz: Enhanced Open: Enhanced Open is a Wi-Fi Alliance certification that preserves the convenience open networks offer while reducing some of the risks associated with accessing an unsecured network.
-WPA3-Enterprise / WAP3-Personal: Clients need to pass the authentication before accessing the wireless network.
+None: Clients can access the wireless network without authentication.
+WPA-Enterprise / WAP-Personal: Clients need to pass the authentication before accessing the wireless network.
 For network security, we recommend that you encrypt your wireless network.
 The following sections will introduce how to configure these security modes.
-Guest Network network.
-The following sections will introduce how to configure these Guest Network Rate Limit network.
-The following sections will introduce how to configure these security modes.
-With this option enabled, guest network will block clients from reaching network.
-The following sections will introduce how to configure these security modes.
-With this option enabled, guest network will block clients from reaching any private IP subnet.
-(Only for certain models) network.
-The following sections will introduce how to configure these security modes.
-With this option enabled, guest network will block clients from reaching any private IP subnet.
-(Only for certain models) With this option enabled, the download and upload rate of each client
+Guest Network With this option enabled, guest network will block clients from reaching any private IP subnet.